 About Blog – Smart Bitches, Trashy Books is a community of romance readers eager to talk about which romance novels rocked their worlds, and which ones made them throw the book.
 Also interested are the folks who are curious about all those fuchsia books with the tangerine skies and turquoise ruffles they used to see in the drug stores.

 I’ve been told that several “Easter eggs” have been planted throughout Outlander Season Three premiering this Sunday, September 10 on Starz.
 So what’s an Easter egg?
 It’s those little hidden gifts the producers like to plant in various scenes that only true fans will know the significance of.
 Sounds like fun and I can’t wait to look for them.
 But you’re an old-time devotee of the series, then you’ve already noticed quite a few pieces of coal as well.
-What I mean is we old-timers have been on the Claire/Jamie team for well over twenty years now since the Diana Gabaldon’s first book of the series, Outlander, debuted in 1992.
+What I mean is we old-timers have been on the Claire/Jamie team for twenty-five years now since the Diana Gabaldon’s first book of the series, Outlander, debuted in 1992.
 And as readers of the books–sometimes two or three times–there’s certain things that have veered from the texts.
 Personally, I’m not complaining, as many variations have either had no significance or even improved the story.
 And since Diana Gabaldon has had such an active part in the production, she must approve of the changes.
 Plus ultimately, showrunner Ronald D. Moore is certainly entitled to his own vision and for the most part, I overwhelmingly approve.
 Still, there are some things that have veered from the written text that stand out for me (and if you don’t want to know what they are, if you think I’m a spoilsport and should just shut up and watch, then stop reading right here):

 - Claire, unlike the very talented, blue-eyed Caitriona Balfe, has brown eyes.
 In the book they are described as very unusual and “sherry-colored.”